q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 --use_8bit_optimizer \
 --precompute_stage save
 ```
-3. Run above but change `save` to `reuse` to load the precomputed latent embeddings for training.
+3. To train with precomputed latent embeddings, change `--precompute_stage save` to `reuse` in the command.

 ## References and Additional Resources